 Overcome Fear and Enter Paradise

-With a great deal of encouragement, we continued.
+So with a great deal of encouragement, we continued.
 We caught up with the Brazilian guy, surprised to find him still aboard his mount.
 We continued in this fashion for the entire trail to the beach: the Italian lady riding nervously at the back, and the Brazilian guy recklessly tearing around at the front, me in the middle shouting encouragement to her and instructions at him (not that he listened.
 How he didn’t fall off I’ll never know).

 Finding the Rhythm